Guinea Entry Requirements

 Prohibited Items

-• Counterfeit goods and pirated media
+• Counterfeit currency and coins

-• Firearms and ammunition without special permit
+• Explosives and firearms except with special police permit

 Restricted Items